Roger Gibbon

 Roger Patrick Gibbon (born 9 March 1944) is a retired track cyclist from Trinidad and Tobago.
 He was most successful in the 1 km sprint and time trial events, winning a bronze medal at the 1967 world championships and three gold medals at the 1963 and 1967 Pan American Games.
 He competed in these two events at the 1964 and 1968 Summer Olympics with the best achievement of fifth place in the time trial in 1968.
-Andrew Mahmood and others including himself last traveled to Jamaica for a family reunion.
+Andrew Mahmood and others including himself last traveled to Jamaica for a family reunion.He is of Portuguese descent.